TACJu/Document-Based-Question-Answering-System/README.md

 Based on given Chinese documents, develop a simplified automatic question answering system (DBQA) and  for each sentence in the document output a decimal number ranging in `[0, 1]` representing how likely the sentence is containing the correct answer to the given question.

+This task is very similar to [MSRA's Beauty of Programming Contest](https://studentclub.msra.cn/bop2017/rules/qualification).

 ### Training/Validation data

 Training set: 264416 samples